Amiphel/Carsharing-Report-With-SQL-Queris/README.md

 # Carsharing-Report-With-SQL-Queris
-This is student guided project with Datafied Academy.
+This is part of my SQL course work with [Datafied Academy](https://github.com/Datafyde).